 Chemical Stains and Light Microscopy

 Observing a specimen under light microscopy requires the help of colorful chemical stains.
 These blue, red, green, and brown stains are fixed onto the tissue with a clear chemical called permount, which hardens when exposed to air.
-Thus combined, these chemical stains and the tissues last for many years without fading, allowing a scientist to examine the same specimen for as long as she wants.
-There is no loss of color over time, which is a limitation of fluorescence microscopy because the fluorescent dyes fade over time.
+Thus combined, these chemical stains and the tissues last for many years without fading, allowing scientists to examine the same specimen for a long time with no loss of color.
+Loss of visibility is a limitation of fluorescence microscopy because the fluorescent dyes fade over time.